 - Employs LEDs for instantaneous acknowledgment of relay setting.

-E-blocks Overview E-blocks are small circuit boards each of which contains a block of electronics that you would typically find in an electronic system.
-Each E-block performs a separate function as either an input sub-system, an output sub-system, an input/output sub-system or a processing sub-system.
-E-blocks can be put together to form a variety of systems that can be used for teaching and learning electronics, and for the rapid prototyping of complex electronic systems.
-Each E-block has one or more 9-way D-type connectors that provide up to 8 input/output lines and a ground line.
-These D-type connectors allow connection between E-blocks to be made in buses of multiples of 8 lines, just like a real electronic system.
-Power is routed separately to those E-blocks that need it.
-Processing E-blocks control the whole E-blocks system.
-PICmicro microcontrollers are used as the preferred processor; they provide up to 5 E-block ports with up to 8 lines per port.
-Download E-Block Quad Channel Relay Output Board Datasheet (PDF file; 554KB)
+E-Blocks Overview E-Blocks are small circuit boards each of which contains a block of electronics that you would typically find in an electronic system.
+Each E-Block performs a separate function as either an input sub-system, an output sub-system, an input/output sub-system or a processing sub-system.
+E-Blocks can be put together to form a variety of systems that can be used for teaching and learning electronics, and for the rapid prototyping of complex electronic systems.
+Each E-Block has one or more 9-way D-type connectors that provide up to eight input/output lines and a ground line.
+These D-type connectors allow connection between E-Blocks to be made in buses of multiples of 8 lines, just like a real electronic system.
+Power is routed separately to those E-Blocks that need it.
+Processing E-Blocks based on PIC, dsPIC, ARM or AVR microcontrollers control the whole E-Blocks system.
+Processing E-Blocks provide up to five input/output ports with up to eight lines per port.
+Please see the E-Blocks Category for a list of available components.
+For more details on E-Blocks, see the E-Blocks User Guide (in English, French, German and Spanish) or watch the Introduction to E-Blocks video.
+E-Blocks Relay Board Resources - EB038 User Manual

 |